oilstel/elliott/_posts/2017-11-16-madalyn-merkey-on-sound-as-material.markdown

 type: interview
 ---

+[Madalyn Merkey](https://madalynmerkey.bandcamp.com) is a composer and performer of live computer music based in the San Francisco Bay Area.
+Her recent work observes the principles of acoustic instruments and material spaces to design real-time sound synthesis programs for site-specific performances.

+In 2015, Merkey translated the pioneer electronic music text, *Due scuole di musica elettronica in Italia* (1968) by composer Enore Zaffiri (b.
+Turin, 1928), from Italian to English.
+She first realized the audio portion of Zaffiri’s projects at Mills College in 2014 as part of her MFA thesis in Electronic Music.
+She then completed further research at the Conservatorio di Musica Luigi Cherubini in Florence, Italy.
+The translation, *Two Schools of Electronic Music in Italy*, is forthcoming from [Die Schachtel](http://www.dieschachtel.com/).

+---

 **Many musicians and DJs accumulate extensive collections.
 Is collecting important to you?**

 In relation to music I collect a number of things.
 Definitely PDFs.
 I’m always trying to collect historical documents relating to the history of electronic music in an academic setting.
 I always like reading about festivals and symposiums from the 80’s.
 I find those are a great source of inspiration.
 I don’t collect too many samples since what I do is mostly real-time synthesis where everything is generated on the spot.
 I definitely collect a lot of historical literature relating to electronic music.
 I also collect cacti.